Quantum gravity effects on compact star cores

-For the high density and high pressure cold Fermi stars it is worth considering the effects of quantum gravity.
 In the absence of a full theory of quantum gravity, effective models are useful tools to gain some features from quantum theory of gravity.
 One of the most important models is the generalized uncertainty principle (GUP), derived from the modified fundamental commutation relation \cite{Maggiore1993PLB65,Maggiore1993PLB83,Garay1995IJMPA145, Kempf1995PRD1108,Kempf1992LMP1,Kempf1994JMP969,Kempf1994JMP4483}

 where $\beta=\beta_0l_p^2/\hbar^2=\beta_0/c^2M_p^2$, $l_p^2=G\hbar/c^3$, $M_p^2=\hbar c/G$. $\hbar=h/2\pi$ is the Planck constant and $\beta_0$ is a dimensionless parameter.
 With this modified commutator, one can easily derive the generalized uncertainty principle (GUP)